burnt-labs/abstraxion/README.md

 Feel free to consult the documentation for more advanced usage and configuration.

 Please check back regularly for updates and feel free to report any issues.
-Thank you for using `Chrge` by Burnt Labs!
+Thank you for using `abstraxion` by Burnt Labs!